Ticket Distribution and Entering the Sale

 Is the sale and the church wheelchair accessible?

 Yes.
-The sale floor and church facility are wheelchair accessible.
-An elevator is available upon request to access the sale.
+The church is wheelchair accessible.
+An elevator is available upon request.
 If you require assistance to participate in our sale due to a disability, please ask any sale coordinator or staff member in a bright pink or red shirt the day of the sale.

 Do you have handicapped parking?